codeforIATI/iatikit/CONTRIBUTING.md

 ### How we use branches in this repository

 * `dev` represents our main development branch
-* `master` is the branch we are currently using for our deployed instance of the code
+* `main` is the branch we are currently using for our deployed instance of the code
 * Other branches represent development work or bug fixes.

 ### Submitting changes